symbol/symbol-docs/source/cli/commands.rst

 Block
 =====

-Monitor new confirmed :doc:`blocks <../concepts/block>` harvested in the blockchain.
+Monitors new confirmed :doc:`blocks <../concepts/block>` harvested in the blockchain.

 Command